-Course Overview: This course addresses issues that impact our environment.
-In this course we cover the purification of air in the salon, including the advantages of exhaust systems in providing odor control.
+Course Overview: This course covers the purification of air in the salon, including the advantages of exhaust systems in providing odor control.
 The course will further discuss chemicals, chemical storage, use of fire extinguishers, and treatment of minor chemical burns.
 It will provide information on tanning beds, the governing regulatory administrations, and their standards of cleanliness for tanning beds.
 Additionally, the appearance and cleanliness of a salon and the salon professional are summarized.
 Finally, "The Florida Clean Indoor Air Act" and the intent of the lawmakers who passed it will be examined.